kubestellar/kubestellar/USER-GUIDE.md

 export KUBECONFIG="$(pwd)/.kcp/admin.kubeconfig"
 ```

 It should be noted that, when **kcp** is running with the command above, it listens to all of the host's non-loopback addresses and picks one to put in the generated `admin.kubeconfig` file.
 While this works fine in most cases, such as when using a kind cluster locally (see later), sometimes it may be necessary to specify a public/external ip address that can be reached by remote clusters.
-For this purpose, the following command should be used:
+For this purpose, the following commands should be used:

 ```bash